matus42/Niche-Art-Toys/README.md

 ### Goals and Budget
 - **Objectives**: Increase brand visibility, drive online sales, expand the customer base, and build a strong community around our products.
 - **Budget Strategy**: Initiate with cost-effective methods like social media and content marketing, scaling into paid advertising as revenue increases.

+## Scope

+### Project Definition
+Niche Art & Toys aims to create an engaging online marketplace for art enthusiasts, collectors, and gift buyers.
+Our platform will offer handcrafted toys, watercolor paintings, and modern calligraphy pieces, focusing on providing high-quality, unique products.

+### Product Range
+- **Handcrafted Toys**: Specializing in crochet and fabric toys, perfect for children and collectors.
+- **Watercolor Paintings**: Offering original watercolor art, ranging from abstract to realistic styles.
+- **Modern Calligraphy Pieces**: Custom and pre-made calligraphy artworks ideal for home decor and gifts.

+### Functionalities
+- **E-commerce Capabilities**: Complete shopping cart functionality, product searches, user accounts, order management, and payment processing.
+- **User Accounts**: Registration, login/logout capabilities, profile management, wishlist and order history.
+- **Customer Interaction**: Product rating and comments, contact page.
+- **Administration**: Backend functionalities for inventory management.

+### Design
+- **Responsive Design**: Ensuring the platform is accessible on all devices and screen sizes.
+- **User Interface**: Intuitive navigation and attractive layout to enhance user experience.

+## Structure
+Niche Art & Toys is designed to cater to a diverse user base including art lovers, collectors, and gift buyers.
+It focuses on creating a user-friendly environment that ensures easy navigation and an intuitive user experience

+### User Stories

+#### As a Shopper, I want to:
+- **View a list of all products** to select items for purchase.
+- **Access detailed information on each product** to assess suitability.
+- **Identify deals and limited-time offers** to capitalize on discounts.
+- **See potential expenditures** to manage budget.
+- **Sort products by various attributes** like rating or price to find the best match.
+- **Sort through specific categories** to quickly find top products in an area of interest.
+- **Search for products by name or description** to locate specific items.
+- **See the results of searches and the quantity of matches** to assess options.
+- **Select the quantity of a product easily** when making purchases.
+- **Review items in the cart before purchasing** to verify the final order.
+- **Adjust quantities or remove items in the cart** for last-minute decisions.
+- **Enter payment information on a secure page** to ensure data safety.
+- **View a summary of the order upon completion** to confirm purchase details.
+- **Receive an email confirmation after purchase** to keep a record of the transaction.
+- **Add items to a Wishlist** to save for later or monitor price changes.
+- **Submit requests for custom art pieces** to acquire personalized art.

+#### As a Site User, I want to:
+- **Register for an account effortlessly** to create a personalized shopping experience.
+- **Log in or out with ease** to access the account without difficulty.
+- **Recover passwords smoothly** to regain access to the account if forgotten.
+- **Receive confirmation after signing up** to ensure the account is ready.
+- **Have a personal user profile** to track orders and save preferences.
+- **Access and submit the contact us form easily** to communicate queries or issues.

+#### As an Art Enthusiast, I want to:
+- **Register for art workshops or events** to engage with the art community and enhance skills.

+#### As a Store Owner, I want to:
+- **Manage product listings easily** to update inventory with new items, adjust existing listings, or remove outdated products.
+- **Promote art events** to build a community around the store and increase customer engagement.